NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/quantitative.md

 	rsacases_vs_water<- full_join(rsa_samples, rsa_water, by= "epiweek2")
 	rsacases_vs_water<- full_join(rsacases_vs_water, rsacopies, by= "epiweek2")

-repeating this just for weeks where there are clinical cases but no wastewater samples otherwise it would be blank
+We then repeat this for weeks where there are clinical cases but no wastewater samples otherwise it would be blank

 	rsacases_vs_water <- rsacases_vs_water %>%
 	  mutate(PCR = if_else(year == 2021, "qPCR", PCR)) %>%